zrplumridge/CSC120-A3/reflection.md

 Talked to/worked with Joanna Li
-Attended TA hours Tuesday 9/20 to get started
-Had a slight issue with getting a JDK installed to even run the code but Suany Barahona helped in Slack
+Attended TA hours Tuesday 9/20 to get started / review Java Had a slight issue with getting a JDK installed to even run the code but Suany Barahona helped in Slack Attended TA hours Sunday 9/25 (no questions answered but I enjoy working during this time)

 remember semicolons!